Seelengrab/IOLogging.jl/README.md

 For more information about the individual loggers, make sure to read `?IOLogger` and `?FileLogger`.

-## Known Issues

- * The `maxlog` keyword is theoretically supported, but doesn't work at the moment.
-See [this](https://github.com/JuliaLang/julia/issues/28786) issue in Base.

 ## Known ToDo

  * Add custom log message formatting